Coloring d-Embeddable k-Uniform Hypergraphs: Embeddability

-If \(k=2\), then (a) is equivalent to the fact that for \(G\) planar \(|E(G)|\leq 3n-6\).
-Given that (a) is true for some \(k\geq2\), we show that~(b) holds for \(k\) as well.
-Let \(H\in\embHP{k+1}{k+1}\), \(v\) one of the \(n\) vertices.
-By Lemma~\ref{lem:neighbH}, \(\NH_H(v)\in\embHP{k}{k}\).
-By~(a), \(\mach{E(\NH_H(v))}\leq \frac{6n^{k-1}-12n^{k-2}}{k!}\) which implies \(\deg_H(v)\leq \frac{6n^{k-1}-12n^{k-2}}{k!}\).
+If $k=2$, then (a) is equivalent to the fact that for $G$ planar $|E(G)|\leq 3n-6$.
+Given that (a) is true for some $k\geq2$, we show that~(b) holds for $k$ as well.
+Let $H\in\embHP{k+1}{k+1}$, $v$ one of the $n$ vertices.
+By Lemma~\ref{lem:neighbH}, $\NH_H(v)\in\embHP{k}{k}$.
+By~(a), $\mach{E(\NH_H(v))}\leq \frac{6n^{k-1}-12n^{k-2}}{k!}$ which implies $\deg_H(v)\leq \frac{6n^{k-1}-12n^{k-2}}{k!}$.

-Given that (b) is true for some \(k\geq2\), we show that (a) holds for \(k+1\).
-Let \(H\in\embHP{k+1}{k+1}\).
-Since (b) is true for every vertex \(v_i\), we have \end{proof}
+Given that (b) is true for some $k\geq2$, we show that (a) holds for $k+1$.
+Let $H\in\embHP{k+1}{k+1}$.
+Since (b) is true for every vertex $v_i$, we have \end{proof}

-\begin{cor} For a hypergraph \(H\in\embHP{k}{k}\) on \(n\) vertices, \(k\geq3\), and for any edge \(e\in E(H)\) there exist at most \(k(6n^{k-2}-12n^{k-3})/(k-1)!-1\) other edges adjacent to it. \end{cor}
+\begin{cor} For a hypergraph $H\in\embHP{k}{k}$ on $n$ vertices, $k\geq3$, and for any edge $e\in E(H)$ there exist at most $k\frac{6n^{k-2}-12n^{k-3}}{(k-1)!}-k$ other edges adjacent to it. \end{cor}

-\begin{proof} This follows from Lemma~\ref{lem:sizeH}, since every edge has exactly \(k\) vertices and each of them has at most degree \(\frac{6n^{k-2}-12n^{k-3}}{(k-1)!}\).
-As \(e\) itself counts for the degree as well, one can subtract 1. \end{proof}
+\begin{proof} This follows from Lemma~\ref{lem:sizeH}, since every edge has exactly $k$ vertices and each of them has degree at most $\frac{6n^{k-2}-12n^{k-3}}{(k-1)!}$.
+As $e$ itself counts for the degree as well, one can subtract $k$. \end{proof}

-We need to bound the number of edges in a \(d\)-embeddable hypergraph to prove upper bounds for the chromatic number.
-The following proposition will also help to do this.
-Note that there exist much stronger conjectured bounds (see \cite[Conjecture~27]{kalai} and \cite[Conjecture~1.4.4]{gundert}).
+We need to bound the number of edges in a $d$-embeddable hypergraph to prove upper bounds for the chromatic number.
+The following results will also help to do this.
+Note that there exist much stronger conjectured bounds (see \cite[Conjecture~1.4.4]{gundert} and \cite[Conjecture~27]{kalai}).

-\begin{prop}[Gundert~{\cite[Proposition~3.3.5]{gundert}}] Let \(k\geq2\).
-For a \(k\)-uniform hypergraph on \(n\) vertices that is topologically embedabble into \(\RR^{2k-2}\), we have that \(\mach{E(H)}< n^{k-3^{1-k}}\). \end{prop}
+\begin{prop}[Gundert~{\cite[Proposition~3.3.5]{gundert}}] Let $k\geq2$.
+For a $k$-uniform hypergraph on $n$ vertices that is \emph{topologically} embedabble into $\RR^{2k-2}$, we have that $\mach{E(H)}< n^{k-3^{1-k}}$. \end{prop}